SD › Best Places in Washington, DC

 Washington’s tiny Chinatown lies just east of Downtown, primarily the short strip of H and I streets between 5th and 8th Northwest streets.
 Marked by a traditional Chinese gate – the Friendship Archway – on H Street, the neighborhood is best known for its Asian restaurants and souvenir shops.
 Chinatown borders the larger Penn Quarter (named after Pennsylvania Avenue, the wide boulevard marking its southern boundary).
 Main attractions here include the Smithsonian’s National Portrait Gallery and American Art Museum (both housed in the same building), plus Ford’s Theatre, where President Abraham Lincoln was assassinated in 1865.
 Nearby is Clara Barton Missing Soldiers Office Museum, dedicated to the Civil War nurse and founder of the American Red Cross.
 Other highlights include the US Navy Memorial, Capital One Arena (home of the Washington Capitals and Washington Wizards franchises), Madame Tussauds, and the National Building Museum, plus the Shakespeare Theatre Company and Woolly Mammoth Theatre Company.

-Best Hotels: Fairfield Inn & Suites Downtown • Grand Hyatt • Kimpton Hotel Monaco • Motto City Center • Riggs
+- Best Hotels: Willard InterContinental • Fairfield Inn & Suites Downtown • Grand Hyatt • Kimpton Monaco • Motto City Center • Riggs

 3. National Mall